llpeterson/internetworking/switching.md

 circuit-based networking technology, although it is now somewhat past its peak in terms of deployment.
-ATM became an important technology in the 1980s and early 1990s for a variety of reasons, not the least of which is that it was embraced by the telephone industry, which had historically been less than active in data communications (other than as a supplier of links from which other people built networks).
+ATM became an important technology in the 1980s and early 1990s for a variety of reasons, not the least of which is that it was embraced by the telephone industry, which at that point in time been less than active in data communications (other than as a supplier of links from which other people built networks).
 ATM also happened to be in the right place at the right time, as a high-speed switching technology that appeared on the scene just when shared media like Ethernet and token rings were starting to look a bit too slow for